Even though a hearing evaluation is non-invasive, it’s best to bring a family member - who you regularly interact with - to your hearing test.

-Accessories for your Lifestyle: The severity of your hearing loss and your active lifestyle will determine what type of hearing aid you purchase.
+Accessories for your Lifestyle: Your active lifestyle and the severity of your hearing loss and will determine what type of hearing aids you purchase.
 If you live an active lifestyle, you may want to invest in accessories, like sweatbands, to protect the devices.
 If you do not suffer from severe hearing loss that would require you to wear hearing aids, you could still invest in some assistive listening devices, such as:

-Hearing loss that goes untreated has been associated with diabetes, depression, dementia, and heart disease.
-Please get help for your hearing loss, so as not to cause negative impacts on your overall health.
+Hearing loss that goes untreated has been associated with depression, dementia and heart disease.
+Please get help for your hearing loss, so as to prevent negative impacts on your overall health.

 These are several factors to take into consideration when getting your hearing health evaluated, so it is strongly advised that you bring someone for support and advice.